 Zero Energy Ready Homes (ZERH)

-As an EPA-recognized ENERGY STAR® Home Certification Organization, the Building Science Institute, Ltd. Co.
+As a Department of Energy-recognized National Home Certification Organization, the Building Science Institute, Ltd. Co.
 (BSI) is authorized to provide Quality Management oversight on the Department of Energy (DOE) Zero Energy Ready Home program.

-BSI provides certification oversight for Zero Energy Ready Home (ZERH) version 1, revision 08 which references the ANSI/RESNET/ICC 301 standard instead of the RESNET®-owned proprietary HERS® Index.
-This revision officially goes into effect on January 1, 2023, however…
+BSI provides certification oversight for Zero Energy Ready Home (ZERH), which references the ANSI/RESNET/ICC 301 standard instead of the RESNET®-owned proprietary HERS® Index.

 These NREL-maintained calculations ensure your ZERH project’s ERI is calculated correctly and earns the certification.